alphalon/kotlin-scripting/README.md

 Without any arguments, this command will upgrade your nearby scripts to the latest version of this Scripting Library.
 You can change the scope of the updates using the --repo, --project, or --module options, specify a specific version, and/or upgrade dependencies to other libraries.

+Note: The kscript `DependsOn` annotation is supported, but each one must reside on a single line and contain only string literals.

 ### Script conventions

 The framework defines two special comments that can be placed in your Kotlin scripts: